Anku5hk/Programmers_guide_to_Python/book.md

 ### 6.5 Recursion
 * Is when a function calls itself.
 Wikipedia "It is a method of solving a problem where the solution depends on solutions to smaller instances of the same problem".
 It is a powerful tool that works on particular set of problems where a problem can be divided in simple repetitive chunks.
 * Recursion uses system stack to maintain the memory of ongoing recursive calls, this usually leads to higher memory usage compared to iteration.
-* It is required to handle the StackOverFlow, the complexion in debugging and also it can sometimes be hard to formulate a recursive solution.
+* It is required to handle the *StackOverFlow*, the complexion in debugging and also it can sometimes be hard to formulate a recursive solution.
 * There are certain advantages such as it reduces the size of code when a iterative solution is lengthy/complex and some solutions are easier/better implemented with recursion.
 Also if implemented correctly using Dynamic Programming or dependent on a problem it reduces the time complexity and also some memory usage.
 * To identify a recursion problem, one has to identify the smaller repetitive parts of a solutions.
 A recursive solution usually form a tree like structure where the branches are sub-problems.
 After identifying the sub-problems one has to identify the base case, which is the condition where a recursion program stops itself.
 This is very important or else the program will lead to causing a StackOverFlow error.
 ```Python